gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 Analysis of revenue per customer and overall effectiveness.

+The creation of a business metric (revenue per hour of sales effort) to evaluate sales efficiency.

 Recommendations for prioritizing the most efficient strategies.

-An estimated increase of 707% in revenue could happen if the recommendations are applied.
+A simulated result showing that if the recommendations are applied, the company could have an estimated increase of 707% in revenue.

 ## Technologies Used: